chrismjohnston/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+A javascript function is an object, but within the scope of that object a function is a method of that object.
+They are essentially the same thing, but what they are called is based on scope.

 3. What is closure?

+A feature in Javascript that allows a inner function access variables in the enclosing function.
+The inner function has access to it's own variables, the ones outside of it, all the way up to the global scope.
+It cannot however access variables enclosed inside other functions (inside the {}).

 4. Describe the four rules of the 'this' keyword.